Embassy of the United Kingdom, Washington, D.C.: Staff

 The embassy is one of the largest in Washington, employing 210 diplomats and about 250 staff.
 On 11 September 2025, James Roscoe who serves as Chargé d’Affaires, was appointed interim ambassador to the USA for the second time.
-His appointment came after British Prime Minister Keir Starmer dismissed Peter Mandelson as ambassador over new revelations regarding his past association with convinced paedophile Jeffrey Epstein.
+His appointment came after British Prime Minister Keir Starmer dismissed Peter Mandelson as ambassador over new revelations regarding his past association with convicted paedophile Jeffrey Epstein.